rajadavidh/learning-opencv-python/README.md

     * Cleaning images and creating description files
     * Training Haar Cascade object detection
     * Haar Cascade for image and video object classification

+### Credit
+Thanks to Harrison Kinsley for his tutorials, OpenCV with Python Intro and loading Images.

+If you are looking for the complete explanation, you can find it [here](https://pythonprogramming.net/loading-images-python-opencv-tutorial/).

 ## Reading resources <a name="read"></a>
 ### Open CV Tutorial and Documentation